 What’s so good about pensions?

 A pension is a long-term savings plan with tax relief.
 Generally, you can access the money in your pension pot from the age of 55 years.
-Enrolling into a Pensions scheme have some significant advantages that will make your savings grow more rapidly than other types of savings as outlined below.
+Enrolling in a Pensions scheme have some significant advantages that will make your savings grow more rapidly than other types of savings as outlined below.

 The pension scheme has an advantage over other saving plans as money that you save is relieved from taxation.